oyabun/reverse-interview/README.md

 - Are there any Hackathons conducted internally?
 - Does the company support open-source projects?
 - What kind of social events does the team/company host and are these attended by everyone?
 - Why did the company decide to hire an outsider over promoting an internal employee?
+- Will I have a hiring buddy available for help?
+- How is the typical onboarding scenario? (my fist week, my first month,...)

 # Social issues